This topic describes actions you can perform with metrics queries and visualization. See the following topics for additional information:

 Display selected queries

 By default, all queries (up to six) are displayed in the chart area on the Metrics page.
-To hide a query from the chart without deleting it, click the toggle icon to the left of the query.
-The queries are labeled (A, B, C, and so on).
+To hide a query from the chart without deleting it, click the icon to the left of the query.
+The icon becomes faded.

 Display selected data